AviatrixSystems/Docs/HowTos/overlapping_network_solutions.rst

 This document describes a few scenarios of overlapping networking CIDRs and their solutions.
 The solution uses the `Mapped` option of Aviatrix `Site2Cloud <https://docs.aviatrix.com/HowTos/site2cloud.html>`_ feature when building IPSEC tunnels.

+Using Mapped Site2Cloud provides the advantage of not having to configure individual SNAT/DNAT rules, as all virtual and physical network addresses are 1-1 translated.

 This document does not go into specifics of the actual configurations.
 For such information, check out `this example document <https://docs.aviatrix.com/HowTos/connect_overlap_cidrs_routebasedipsec.html>`_.

 Scenario 1: On-prem Overlaps with Spoke VPC in TGW Deployment